ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 ([`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)
 by default).

+> **Note:** the persisting process is an asynchronous one.
+Internally we manage
+> a queue and make sure that multiple persistence operations are not fired off
+> concurrently.

 ### Rehydrating your store

-Every time your store is created, any data that has been persisted will be used to rehydrate your state accordingly. **_This process is asynchronous_**, therefore best practice to ensure that the rehydration has completed prior to rendering the components within your application that will access the rehydrated state.
+Every time your store is created, we will check for persisted data.
+If any is found we will use it to rehydrate your store accordingly. **_This process is asynchronous._** Therefore it is best practice to ensure that the rehydration has completed prior to rendering the components within your application that will access the rehydrated state.

 To aid with this we expose a [`useStoreRehydrated`](/docs/api/use-store-rehydrated.html) hook.
 This hook will